AlexHowansky/ork-csv/README.md

 ### Coding Style Validation

-Coding style validation is performed by [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
-A compser alias is provided to run the validation.
+Coding style validation is performed by [PHP CodeSniffer][7].
+A composer alias is provided to run the validation.

 ```bash
 composer phpcs